sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

    :alt: Databricks
    :width: 90%

-Install fbprophet package on databricks
+Install prophet package on databricks
 -------------------------------------

-Install needed python package for fbprophet using init script on databricks cluster
+Install needed python package for prophet using init script on databricks cluster

 ::